philipturner/transimpedance-amplifier/README.md

 | negative       | square wave   | -14.09 V | -14.30 V |

 In the simulations, the triangle wave was not filtered as faithfully as the square wave.
 It took much longer to settle.
 A real capacitor also has parasitics that could put a time limit for the held charge.
 Perhaps the triangle wave doesn't settle to the full value within this time limit.

+My understanding of the waveform is good enough that I can prepare tests.
+I will return to this tomorrow.
+It requires coding a sampling loop on the Teensy, with high fidelity (digitality) of the exact sampling period.

+I don't want to risk damaging the ADC, so I will never connect any waveform outputs directly to it.
+Instead, they must pass through the 100 MΩ transimpedance amplifier.
+I want to measure the TIA output with the low-pass filter.
+I must be careful, because too low of a voltage will fall below the diode drop.
+Too high of a voltage (reaching 15 V supply rails for the square wave) is also bad practice.